braboj/randomgen/CONTRIBUTING.md

 First, read these guidelines.
 Before you begin making changes, state your intent to do so in an Issue.
 Then, fork the project.
 Make changes in your copy of the repository.
 Then open a pull request once your changes are ready.
-A discussion about your change will follow, and if accepted your contribution will be incorporated into the project codebase.
+A discussion about your change will follow, and if accepted, your contribution will be incorporated into the project codebase.

 ## Code reviews